Last Updated on

 4. Opt for Supplements

-Studies have shown that the best time for sun exposure is noon time and not early morning or evening.
-This is because your body gets the most Vitamin D during this time with the least risk of getting malignant melanoma.
+Studies have shown that the best time for sun exposure is noon and not early morning or evening.
+This is because your body gets the most Vitamin D during this time, especially in summers, with the least risk of causing malignant melanoma.

 6. Wear Sunscreen on Cloudy Days

 That’s right!
-The harmful UV radiation that is emitted by the sun is still reaching your skin; only it has been scattered because of the clouds, dust, or even fog.
+The harmful UV radiation that is emitted by the sun still reaches your skin; only it has been scattered because of the clouds, dust, or even fog.

 While pregnant, staying informed is staying safe.
 If you enjoy sitting in the sun, you can do so even while pregnant, just make sure that you do not sit for more than 20 minutes.
 Don’t sit for too long, consult with your doctor about alternatives to Vitamin D. And you should check with your physician about how much sun exposure is safe beforehand if you have sensitive skin.